 This is a list of some of the skills and time we will need to get this project to work in the long-term.
 In the meantime, a few of us are rushing around between other commitments, trying our best.
 If you don't have these skills or time, we would still love you to join our team - having people 'around' to chat to park users and enjoy the space is also really useful - and delightful:

 - Accessibility and inclusivity - it would be really useful to have someone take responsibility for ensuring that what we do, within our resources, is accessible and inclusive.
 And help us apply for funding to make what we can't afford yet.
 We have been given £100 by the South Area Committee to spend on tools that enable more people to take part in gardening.
-We have spent a little of this on kneeling pads for dodgy knees and ankles and a good wheelbarrow because they are better for the back than using tubs.
+We spent a little of this on kneeling pads for dodgy knees and ankles and a good wheelbarrow because they are better for the back than using tubs.
 With some other donations, we think we have a good kit for gardening for most abilities but not many of each tool.

 Ecology: we would love someone/people to take long-term responsibility for organising wildlife activities, help with habitat design and planting.
 And finding people to do it.

 - Fundraising: we would love someone to take responsibility for fundraising - we don’t need much to keep the garden going but would need more to fund activities in the garden.
 This could involve applying for grants, approaching local businesses, organising fundraising events.
 This needs to be done in a co-ordinated way and needs promotional materials developing, which could include managing this website and social media.
 We have a really nice video now (see resources page).

 - Garden co-ordinator: we need at least one other person, to share responsibility for co-ordinating all the gardening that goes on in the garden, making sure it is safe and effective.
 So one person doesn't hoe out all the seedlings planted by another.
 In the meantime, two volunteers from the Queen Edith's Community Forum are muddling along, acting as garden co-ordinators, and asking everyone they know for advice - under supervision from Streets and Open Spaces.